Misterio77/nix-starter-configs/README.md

 can include them (encrypted) into your config repo and/or nix store, be sure to check them out if you're interested.

-## Include files using home-manager
+## Dotfile management with home-manager

 Besides just adding packages to your environment, home-manager can also manage your dotfiles.
 I strongly recommend you do, it's awesome!

-For full nix goodness, check out the home-manager modules with `man home-configuration.nix`.
-Using them, you'll be able to fully configure any usual dotfile with nix syntax and abstractions (including your own powerful modules and functions).
+For full nix goodness, check out the home-manager options with `man home-configuration.nix`.
+Using them, you'll be able to fully configure any program with nix syntax and its powerful abstractions.

-Alternatively, if you're still not ready to rewrite all your configs in nix syntax, there's home-manager options (such as `xdg.configFile`) for including files from your nix-config repository into your config directories.
+Alternatively, if you're still not ready to rewrite all your configs to nix syntax, there's home-manager options (such as `xdg.configFile`) for including files from your config repository into your usual dot directories.
 Add your existing dotfiles to this repo and try it out!

 ## Try opt-in persistance

 You might have noticed that there's impurity in your NixOS system, in the form of configuration files and other cruft your system generates when running.
-What if you change them in a whim?
+What if you change them in a whim to get something working and forget about it?
 Boom, your system is not fully reproductible anymore.

 You can instead fully delete your `/` and `/home` on every boot!
 Nix is okay with a empty root on boot, and will happily reapply your configurations (as